-The Johns Hopkins-MedImmune Scholars Program is a first-of-its-kind Ph.D. training program jointly implemented by the Johns Hopkins University’s Center for Innovation in Graduate Biomedical Education and MedImmune, the global biologics research and development arm of AstraZeneca.
-Students in this program will be mentored by a pair of co-supervisors, one at Johns Hopkins and the other at MedImmune.
-In addition to the standard Johns Hopkins course curriculum and Ph.D. thesis project, students will be introduced to the process and challenges of drug discovery and development through coursework in translational research as well as lab work conducted at MedImmune under the direction of MedImmune co-supervisors.
+The Johns Hopkins-AstraZeneca Scholars Program (formerly known as Johns Hopkins-MedImmune Scholars Program) is a first-of-its-kind Ph.D. training program jointly implemented by the Johns Hopkins University’s Center for Innovation in Graduate Biomedical Education and AstraZeneca, the global research-based biopharmaceutical company.
+Students in this program will be mentored by a pair of co-supervisors, one at Johns Hopkins and the other at AstraZeneca.
+In addition to the standard Johns Hopkins course curriculum and Ph.D. thesis project, students will be introduced to the process and challenges of drug discovery and development through coursework in translational research as well as lab work conducted at AstraZeneca under the direction of AstraZeneca co-supervisors.
 This unique approach to training will offer graduate students hands-on experience in the biomedical field and prepare them for careers in the biopharma industry, while still obtaining a traditional Ph.D. from a world-class university.

 Graduate students enrolled in Ph.D.-granting programs (entering 2016 or later) at any of the schools of the Johns Hopkins University are eligible to apply for the program as long as co-supervisors can be identified with an agreeable joint Ph.D. thesis project plan.